 A Conventional Mortgage is simply any mortgage loan that is not insured or guaranteed by the federal government.
-Conventional Mortgages typically require a higher down payment, usually 5%–20%.
-They also have higher income and credit score requirements than government loans.
+Conventional Mortgages typically require a down payment of as low as 3% or up to 20%.
+In addition, they have higher income and credit score requirements than government loans.

 Conventional Mortgages can have a fixed interest rate or an adjustable interest rate.
 Typical fixed-rate loans have a term of 30 or 15 years.
 However, Academy Mortgage offers 30-year, 25-year, 20-year, 15-year, and 10-year fixed-rate options.

 Click here for more information about Fixed-Rate Mortgages